-vScope Service Mapping allows organizations to create a service catalogue based on their inventory in vScope.
-Document your integrations, system dependencies and all the components related to a service.
+vScope Service Mapping allows organizations to create a service catalog based on their inventory in vScope.
+Document your integrations, system dependencies, and all the components related to the service.

 Each service you create in vScope needs a Service Card, these can be attached to an owner in vScope.
 Click on Create Service Card to build your first service.

 There are two default layouts available.
 Pick the one that’s most suitable for the service that you wish to build.
 Next name your Service Card and set a description (optional).
 Then Click Create Service Card to start building your service.

 Adding information to a Service Card

 Now all that’s left to do is to fill in the empty fields with information about your service.

 Start off by filling in the details about the service.
 Such as the owner of the service and who colleagues can contact if something would happen to the service.

 Continue building your service by adding related services and components from the data center, such as servers, databases, user group access, etc.